chrismacp/chrismacp.github.io/_posts/2017-07-11-space-junk-with-javascript.md

 any collisions are going to hurt!

-In order to avoid these collisions and protect our vital satellites and other craft within earth's surroundings all known pieces of junk, satellites and craft (all considered satellite herein) are automatically tracked.
+In order to avoid these collisions and protect our vital satellites and other craft within earth's vicinity, all known pieces of junk, satellites and space-craft (all considered satellites herein) are automatically tracked.

-This is a JavaScript model of the existing satellites orbiting our Earth at present (only satellites updated in last 30 days).
-There are around 12,000 <strong>so is a bit heavy on the CPU</strong>
+This is a JavaScript model of the existing satellites orbiting Earth at present (only satellites updated in last 30 days).
+There are over 12,000 <strong>so it's a bit heavy on the CPU</strong>.

 <div id="space-junk" style="width:100%; background:black;"></div>
 <script src="https://code.jquery.com/jquery-3.2.1.min.js"></script>